 As these values continue to aggregate and grow, a lead becomes more familiar with the various products and services as they move through the research phase of their buyer’s journey.
 Once they reach the optimum threshold for their behavior score (i.e. 40 points), sales can then be alerted and should be ready to reach out.

-Demographic scoring involves identifying specific profile criteria that correlates to the best representation of your ideal customer.
+The Demographic lead scoring model involves identifying specific profile criteria that correlates to the best representation of your ideal customer.
 Some examples of demographic criteria to score on may include:

 - Job title